 Use a VR headset with your phone and go full screen, to create a truly immersive (virtual) outdoor art experience.

 Hove Plinth is a community project, creating a cultural attraction on the historic Hove seafront.
 The Plinth will bring exciting new public art installations to the city; therefore showcasing a changing programme of the best in modern day sculpture.
 Major works will stay on the plinth for up to 18 months, after this some will be moved to sites in the city.

 Founded in 1960, the object of the society is to “stimulate community interest in the beauty, history and character of Hove”.
 The society encourages high standards of architecture, town planning and conservation; monitoring all new planning applications.
 Protecting the individuality of Hove, within the wider Brighton & Hove context is important to the society; as is maintaining and improving the environment.

 White Rabbit is keen to give back to the local community.
-Providing time and resources to local projects that improve and better the environment for all.
+Providing time and resources to local voluntary and community projects that improve and better the environment for us all.